Sausage and Broccoli Casserole is a comforting dinner recipe! You can also serve this casserole as a Thanksgiving side dish instead of stuffing!

 We love adding white wine to this sauce, the flavor that wine adds is awesome.
 If you don’t want to add wine or maybe you just drank it all the night before just add chicken broth instead.

-Then pour in cream and chicken broth to make a rich, tasty cream sauce that becomes the base of this broccoli casserole.
+Now pour in cream and chicken broth to make a rich, tasty cream sauce that becomes the base of this broccoli casserole.

 Here comes the fun part, toss the filling with 2 bags of frozen brown rice, right from the freezer.
-The mixture will seem loose before baking but when the rice cooks in the oven it will absorb the liquid and also cook the rice perfectly.
+The mixture will seem loose before baking but when the rice cooks in the oven it will absorb the liquid and cook the rice perfectly.

 You definitely can!
 Just make this recipe through until right before baking.
 Let the casserole cool and cover with foil, then keep it in the refrigerator until you’re ready to bake it.
 The rice will absorb some of the sauce, so if you make it ahead of time it will be slightly less creamy, but still crazy delicious.